BidjorySamuel/BidjorySamuel/README.md

 # About Me

-Hello! 👋 My name is Samuel Bidjory An Franc-Brazilian Software Engineer, and I'm excited to share a bit about myself with you!
+Hello! 👋 My name is Samuel Bidjory a French-Brazilian Software Engineer, and I'm excited to share a bit about myself with you!

 ## About